-- June 8, 1995: This accident resulted in the deaths of seven family members.
-All this happened when the Amtrak train struck their pickup at a rural crossing near Nyssa, in eastern Oregon.
-The bridge had no stop signs.
+- June 8, 1995: An Amtrak accident killed seven family members inside their vehicle when the Amtrak struck their pickup at a rural crossing bridge with no stop signs near Nyssa, in eastern Oregon.

-- February 16, 1996: The Amtrak train accident occurred when the train hit head-on with a commuter train in Silver Spring, Maryland.
-This accident killed 11 people and injured 26.
+- February 16, 1996: An Amtrak train crashed head-on with a commuter train in Silver Spring, Maryland, killing 11 people and injuring 26 others.

-- June 18, 1998: In Portage Indiana, a commuter passenger train was bound for Chicago.
+- June 18, 1998: In Portage, Indiana, a commuter passenger train was bound for Chicago.
 But it struck a tractor-trailer that carrying large steel coils.
-In that case, the collision caused one of the steel coils to fly into one of the cars.
+The collision caused one of the steel coils to fly into one of the cars.
 This resulted in the death of three passengers and four others injured.

 - March 15, 1999: Here, an Amtrak train struck a truck.
 And this caused the train to derail near Bourbonnais, Illinois.
-Here, eleven died and over 100 people hurt.
+Here, eleven died, and over 100 people were hurt.